If you’re heading out of London though, it’s a decision you need to consider: Take the train or rent a car?

 On the one hand, with train travel, you can kick back in your seat looking out the huge window and watch the world pass by.
 You can enjoy fantastic scenery, have a cup of tea and even have a nap!
 (I’m all about taking naps.)

 With a car rental, you are the master of your own destiny.
 You can stop where and when you want.
+But the area where I was from, I knew from some of my friends that being a motor trader can be difficult, so it took me quite some time before I came across a good one.
 You still experience lovely scenery (to an extent) but that cow in the middle of the road is probably going to hurt you a lot if you’re not paying attention…

 For my European Adventure with Natalie, I researched what would be most cost effective: Travel by train during off peak times or rent a car?